pagkly/Zed/Investopedia3/Low-risk, Tax-Free Is a Master Limited Partnership – MLP For Real.md

 Low-risk, Tax-Free: Is a Master Limited Partnership – MLP For Real?
 ## What Is a Master Limited Partnership (MLP)?

-Master limited partnerships (MLPs) are a business venture that exists in the form of a publicly traded [limited partnership](https://www.investopedia.com/terms/l/limitedpartnership.asp).
+Master limited partnerships (MLPs) are a business venture that exists in the form of a publicly traded [[limited partnership]](https://www.investopedia.com/terms/l/limitedpartnership.asp).
 They combine the tax benefits of a private partnership—profits are taxed only when investors receive distributions—with the liquidity of a publicly-traded company (PTP).

 A master limited partnership trades on national exchanges.
 MLPs are situated to take advantage of cash flow, as they are required to distribute all available cash to investors.
 They can also help reduce the cost of capital in capital-intensive businesses, such as the energy sector.